 - What does my ideal client (or customer) look like?

-Here’s why these questions are so important.
+Here’s why these questions, and your answers, are so important.

 Something for everyone?

 One of the most common marketing mistakes, especially with small and medium-sized businesses, is to try and appeal to the widest possible range of people.

 On one level, it seems to make sense.
 The thinking looks like this: The more people you try and appeal to, the more prospective clients you’ll have.

 However, that’s not how it works.
 Not even close.
 In reality, using that approach guarantees you will actually attract far fewer clients or sales.
 And there’s a very good reason why.

 It’s simply this.
 To motivate someone to switch brands or switch providers, your marketing needs to motivate them to take action.
 And in order to motivate them, it has to be directly relevant to them.
 It has to talk to their wants.
 Their needs.
 Their values.